 In this exclusive The Golden Investor article Fabian Wintersberger gives his own personal opinion on quantitative easing and the damage it caused to the financial system.
 Nothing is certain, but as more and more experts give their opinion it seems that a financial crisis is imminent.
 For now, we give the word to Fabian Wintersberger:

 In this article Dan Mitchell’s gives us his unvarnished opinion about Europe and its economic future.
 With this republished article The Golden Investor wants to provide an alternative view on the European economy as is given by Dan Mitchell.

 Yesterday the Twitter account of @ZeroHedge was permanently suspended from Twitter after violating the manipulation policy of the platform.
-ZeroHedge pointed to several interesting coincidences involving the Wuhan Institute of Virology in Wuhan and their occupancy on research on Corona viruses in particular.
+ZeroHedge pointed to several interesting coincidences involving the Wuhan Institute of Virology in Wuhan and their research on coronaviruses in particular.